 For the first five years, the walk's destination was Innisfree in Milanville, Pennsylvania.
 In 1970, Bud Rue and some other teachers from Montclair, New Jersey founded the non-profit Innisfree Corporation.
 Over ensuing years, with Bud's support, Innisfree was home to summer camp programs, youth hostel, drama workshops, numerous experiential and outdoor education programs, a parent-run Montessori elementary program known as The River School, safe-housing for clients of the Wayne County Victim Intervention Program; and from 1987 to 1995 the Upper Delaware Unitarian Universalist Fellowship, as well as other educational programs in need of space.
 Bud was an integral part of many of these activities.

 In 1988, he and his wife Ann retired from teaching and moved to Innisfree full-time where he devoted his remaining years to community activities.
 About this time, Bud became the first person in Wayne County to begin talking about forming a local affiliate chapter of Habitat for Humanity, and is remembered as that local group's founder.
 Wayne County HfH incorporated in 1989 and in October 2002 was constructing its eighth home.
 Bud was pleased to take part in more than one ground-breaking for Habitat homes in Wayne County before his death.
-In 1992, he worked with Liz Huntington of Galilee and others to found of Upper Delaware Valley Group #533 of Amnesty International.
+In 1992, he worked with Liz Huntington of Galilee and others to found the Upper Delaware Valley Group #533 of Amnesty International.

 Shared Readings

-MP3 FILES IN THE VOICE OF BUD RUE
+AUDIO (MP2) FILES IN THE VOICE OF BUD RUE

 Right click and "Save Target As..." to your hard drive: